amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-04-the-image-format.md

 A couple of tries later, and it worked!

 ![Grid](https://media.amano.games/devlog/making-a-pinball-game-for-the-playdate-part-04-the-image-format/grid.png)

-We now had physics and a way to draw textures on the screen; we felt over the devils on the **moon** pinball.
+We now had physics and a way to draw textures on the screen; we felt over the devil’s on the **moon** pinball.

 At this point, Jp had plenty of time to plan the pinball table design and had a bunch of art ready to implement.